 About Amyotrophic Lateral Sclerosis

-ALS is a rare, fatal neurodegenerative disorder characterized by loss and dysfunction of neurons in motor pathways with a prevalence of approximately five cases per 100,000 persons in the U.S.1 There are two forms of ALS: inherited (familial) and sporadic.
-The sporadic form accounts for about 90% all ALS cases.
-People with ALS suffer progressive degeneration of motor neurons, which results in a declining quality of life and ultimately death.
-People with ALS experience muscle weakness, loss of movement, difficulty in breathing and swallowing and eventually succumb to their disease.
+ALS is a rare, fatal neurodegenerative disorder characterized by progressive degeneration of motor neurons resulting in a declining quality of life due to muscle weakness, loss of movement and difficulty in breathing and swallowing.
 Currently, treatment options for patients with ALS are extremely limited with no drugs that significantly slow disease progression.